Amund-Fremming/tero-platform/Tasklist.md

 ## Quick notes

 - Change guest_id to be the primary id, remove guest user lookup on eveyr guest user login or action
+    - needs new sync logic
+    - cannot do checks on guest id and otken longer since a m2m does not have guest id present

 - read before spin blir random, mindre for bruker å velge
 - Make read before spin, it makes it simpler for the user to create games, less friction